Arecaceae: Range and habitat

 Most palms are native to tropical and subtropical climates.
 Palms thrive in moist and hot climates but can be found in a variety of different habitats.
 Their diversity is highest in wet, lowland forests.
 South America, the Caribbean, and areas of the South Pacific and southern Asia are regions of concentration.
 Colombia may have the highest number of palm species in one country.
-There are some palms that are also native to desert areas such as the Arabian peninsula and parts of northwestern Mexico.
+There are some palms that are also native to desert areas such as the Arabian Peninsula and parts of northwestern Mexico.
 Only about 130 palm species naturally grow entirely beyond the tropics, mostly in humid lowland subtropical climates, in highlands in southern Asia, and along the rim lands of the Mediterranean Sea.
 The northernmost native palm is Chamaerops humilis, which reaches 44°N latitude along the coast of Liguria, Italy.
-In the southern hemisphere, the southernmost palm is the Rhopalostylis sapida, which reaches 44°S on the Chatham Islands where an oceanic climate prevails.
-Cultivation of palms is possible north of subtropical climates, and some higher latitude locales such as Ireland, Scotland, England, and the Pacific Northwest feature a few palms in protected locations and microclimates.
+In the southern hemisphere, the southernmost palm is the Rhopalostylis sapida (nīkau), which reaches 44°S on the Chatham Islands where an oceanic climate prevails.
+Cultivation of palms is possible north of subtropical climates, and some higher latitude locales such as the British Isles and the Pacific Northwest feature a few palms in protected locations and microclimates.
 In the United States, there are at least 12 native palm species, mostly occurring in the states of the Deep South and Florida.

 Palms inhabit a variety of ecosystems.
 More than two-thirds of palm species live in humid moist forests, where some species grow tall enough to form part of the canopy and shorter ones form part of the understory.
 Some species form pure stands in areas with poor drainage or regular flooding, including Raphia hookeri which is common in coastal freshwater swamps in West Africa.
 Other palms live in tropical mountain habitats above 1 e3m, such as those in the genus Ceroxylon native to the Andes.
 Palms may also live in grasslands and scrublands, usually associated with a water source, and in desert oases such as the date palm.
 A few palms are adapted to extremely basic lime soils, while others are similarly adapted to extreme potassium deficiency and toxicity of heavy metals in serpentine soils.

+Taxonomy

 Palms are a monophyletic group of plants, meaning the group consists of a common ancestor and all its descendants.
 Extensive taxonomic research on palms began with botanist H.E.
 Moore, who organized palms into 15 major groups based mostly on general morphological characteristics.
 The following classification, proposed by N.W.
-Uhl and J. Dransfield in 1987, is a revision of Moore's classification that organizes palms into six subfamilies.
+Uhl and J. Dransfield in 1987, is a revision of Moore's classification that organizes palms into 6 subfamilies.
 A few general traits of each subfamily are listed below.